Recession jobless numbers improve, but restaurants, retail are hard hit

-Montana’s unemployment rate, seasonally adjusted, was more than 9% in May, the third month of a recession stemming from the COVID-19 pandemic.
-Leisure and hospitality job losses were 39%.
+Montana’s unemployment rate, seasonally adjusted, was 9% in May, the third month of a recession stemming from the COVID-19 pandemic.
+Leisure and hospitality job losses were 28%.

 In April, Montana's jobless rate was nearly 12%.
 More than 44,000 Montana jobs have been lost since the recession started in March.